-The constructors Intl.Collator, Intl.NumberFormat, and Intl.DateTimeFormat have the following internal slots:
+The constructors Intl.Collator, Intl.NumberFormat, Intl.DateTimeFormat, and Intl.PluralRules have the following internal slots:

 - [[AvailableLocales]] is a List that contains structurally valid (6.2.2) and canonicalized (6.2.3) BCP 47 language tags identifying the locales for which the implementation provides the functionality of the constructed objects.
 Language tags on the list must not have a Unicode locale extension sequence.
 The list must include the value returned by the DefaultLocale abstract operation (6.2.4), and must not include duplicates.
 Implementations must include in [[AvailableLocales]] locales that can serve as fallbacks in the algorithm used to resolve locales (see 9.2.6).
 For example, implementations that provide a "de-DE" locale must include a "de" locale that can serve as a fallback for requests such as "de-AT" and "de-CH".
 For locales that in current usage would include a script subtag (such as Chinese locales), old-style language tags without script subtags must be included such that, for example, requests for "zh-TW" and "zh-HK" lead to output in traditional Chinese rather than the default simplified Chinese.
-The ordering of the locales within [[AvailableLocales]] is irrelevant. - [[RelevantExtensionKeys]] is a List of keys of the language tag extensions defined in Unicode Technical Standard 35 that are relevant for the functionality of the constructed objects. - [[SortLocaleData]] and [[SearchLocaleData]] (for Intl.Collator) and [[LocaleData]] (for Intl.NumberFormat and Intl.DateTimeFormat) are objects that have properties for each locale contained in [[AvailableLocales]].
-The value of each of these properties must be an object that has properties for each key contained in [[RelevantExtensionKeys]].
-The value of each of these properties must be a non-empty array of those values defined in Unicode Technical Standard 35 for the given key that are supported by the implementation for the given locale, with the first element providing the default value.
+The ordering of the locales within [[AvailableLocales]] is irrelevant. - [[RelevantExtensionKeys]] is a List of keys of the language tag extensions defined in Unicode Technical Standard 35 that are relevant for the functionality of the constructed objects. - [[SortLocaleData]] and [[SearchLocaleData]] (for Intl.Collator) and [[LocaleData]] (for Intl.NumberFormat, Intl.DateTimeFormat, and Intl.PluralRules) are records that have fields for each locale contained in [[AvailableLocales]].
+The value of each of these fields must be a record that has fields for each key contained in [[RelevantExtensionKeys]].
+The value of each of these fields must be a non-empty list of those values defined in Unicode Technical Standard 35 for the given key that are supported by the implementation for the given locale, with the first element providing the default value.

-EXAMPLE An implementation of DateTimeFormat might include the language tag "th" in its [[AvailableLocales]] internal slot, and must (according to 14.3) include the key "ca" in its [[RelevantExtensionKeys]] internal slot.
+EXAMPLE An implementation of DateTimeFormat might include the language tag "th" in its [[AvailableLocales]] internal slot, and must (according to 12.3.3) include the key "Ca" in its [[RelevantExtensionKeys]] internal slot.
 For Thai, the "buddhist" calendar is usually the default, but an implementation might also support the calendars "gregory", "chinese", and "islamicc" for the locale "th".
-The [[LocaleData]] internal slot would therefore at least include {"th": {ca: ["buddhist", "gregory", "chinese", "islamicc"]}}.
+The [[LocaleData]] internal slot would therefore at least include {[[th]]: {[[ca]]: " "buddhist", "gregory", "chinese", "islamicc" "}}.